Famous Limericks: When Only the Most Familiar Limericks Will Do!

-If you have spent any time with us, you already know that famous limericks date back to the 14th century, were passed down by word of mouth, were a source of merriment in drinking establishments in Ireland and other parts of Europe, etc. etc.
+you already know that famous limericks for adults date back to the 14th century, they were originally passed down by word of mouth, and they were a source of merriment in drinking establishments in Ireland and other parts of Europe.

 Many of the older limericks are very simple and straightforward with the subject of the first line basically repeated in the last line.
-While they aren't necessarily the most creative examples, they are easy to remember (and easy to create!)
+While they aren't necessarily the most creative examples, they are easy to remember (and relatively easy to create!)

 There was an Old Man of Kilkenny